andrew-h-lee/artist-directory/README.md

 ## Accomplished
 * Developed a Single Page App using `AngularJS (v1.5.0)`
 * Understanding of AngularJS MVC architecture
-* Split Project into different modules and using services like `http`, `routeProvider`, and `animation`.
+* Split Project into different modules and using services like `http`, `routeProvider`, & `animation`.
 * Competent knowledge of AngularJS advanced features.
-For Instance,  `deep linking`, `creating routes`, and working with different `plugin modules` such as the animation module.
+For Instance,  `deep linking`, `creating routes`, & working with different `plugin modules` such as the animation module.

 ## Prerequisites / Tools Used